buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 A **\<Spiral>** is defined by **\<Start>**, *point of intersection of the end tangents* **\<PI>** and **\<End>** 2D coordinates (3D definition of is possible, but should not be used in horisontal alignment definitions), together with mandatory attribute *transition curve type* **spiType**.
 In addition, attributes **length**, *end radius* **radiusEnd**, *start radius* **radiusStart**, *direction of rotation* **rot**, the *transition curve parameter* **constant**, *end direction* **dirEnd** and *start direction* **dirStart** are mandatory.
 In Finnish route design the default *transition curve type* is an Euler spiral "clothoid"; bi-quadratic parabola "biquadraticParabola", or third-degree spiral "cubic" may be used under special circumstances e.g. in railway design.

+NOTE: since attribute **spiType** is mandatory, but has no meaning for "biquadraticParabola" or "cubic", it shall have value set to "NaN" in these cases.

 {{xtabulate5 Curve}}

 The **\<Start>**, point on intersection of start and end tangents **\<PI>** and **\<End>** are defined as 2D coordinates separated by spaces.